Stove fan review.

-Sometimes I feel like I’ve just been let into a great new club.
-I hadn’t heard of stove fans until recently, but advised by the previous owners of our home, I ordered a stove fan to see if it makes a difference to the effectiveness of our wood burning stoves or whether what it claims to do is just a load of hot air!
+Sometimes I feel like I’ve just joined a great new club.
+I hadn’t heard of stove fans until recently.
+Advised by the previous owners of our home, I ordered a stove fan to see if it makes a difference to the effectiveness of our wood burning stoves or whether what it claims to do is just a load of hot air!

 So a quick search online shows that two-blade or four-blade fans are most common.
 I ordered a four-blade Voda stove fan which I found online.
 It arrived quickly and I was pleased to see that all the packaging is recyclable.
-A card outer box with corrugated card insert that safely held the fan in place, no unnecessary plastic bag or moulded plastic holder.
+A card outer box had a corrugated card insert that safely held the fan in place.
+There was no unnecessary plastic bag or moulded plastic holder.

-It was quite warm in our house last night, so we didn’t really need a fire, but too impatient to wait for a cold morning or evening, I placed the fan on the back of the stove as per the instructions and waited.
+It was quite warm in our house last night.
+We didn’t really need a fire, but I was too impatient to wait for a cold morning or evening.
+I placed the fan on the back of the stove as per the instructions and waited.

 Mr J and I sat and watched the fan waiting for it to do something as the stove warmed up, a slight touch by Mr J started the blades moving and it merrily spun away until the fire died down and the heat given off by the stove lessened.
 It was very quiet, I didn’t notice a whirring sound (which had been a slight reservation of mine) or a tinkling noise at all.
-The idea behind the stove fan is that it whooshes the hot air away from the stove further into the room and distributes the heat more evenly, so you don’t get that ‘burning front, freezing back’ issue.
+The idea behind the stove fan is that it whooshes the hot air away from the stove further into the room so it distributes the heat more evenly.
+Therefore you don’t get that ‘burning front, freezing back’ issue.

 In early 2019, new guidance was passed about the use of some fuels in open fireplaces and wood burning stoves.
 DEFRA information can be found here.